iree-org/iree/docs/developers/design_docs/types_and_shapes.md

 # Types and Shapes

+_This page gives background information on types and shapes then outlines IREE's specific requirements at each layer of its systems.
+This is intended as a reference page for developers working on IREE and adjacent projects._

 IREE supports compiling programs from a variety of frontend frameworks to a number of backends and uses a collection of MLIR dialects and passes to connect between each slice through the system.
 Each layer of the stack has its its own